Koukyosyumei/ID2Graph/README.md

 ### Google colab

-You can run all of our experiments on Google colab.
+You can run most of our experiments on Google colab.
 Please use a runtime with high memory.
+You may encounter memory leakage for some experiments with relatively large datasets.